Rotary Club of Bay City

 Among early activities, the Rotary Club of Bay City embraced the cause of children with physical disabilities.
 In addition to medical services sponsored by the club, annual picnics were held at Wenona Beach during summers and Christmas parties were held during the holiday season to provide entertainment for the handicapped children.
 Later, the club provided summer camp outings for the children.

-In the early years, singing was the focus of Rotary meetings, and Bay Cityan Charles J. Tingle was one of the song leaders at the 16th annual convention of Rotary in Cleveland, Ohio, in 1921.
+In the early years, singing was the focus of Rotary meetings.
+Bay Cityan Charles J. Tingle was one of the song leaders at the 16th annual convention of Rotary in Cleveland, Ohio, in 1921.
+Wally Cramer, Central High Band Director, was the club's sond leader for many years until his death in 2007.

 |Dates of interest|